 Will we ever live in a return-free world?
 Probably not, but we can dream.

-A while back we talked about writing a great return policy, which can play a powerful role in reducing returns and saving future sales.
+A while back we talked about writing a great return policy, which can help reduce returns and save future sales.
 In addition to that, you can also reduce returns by ensuring your customers actually purchase the correct part when ordering.

 If your solution provider offers a VIN-decoding feature, you’re in luck.
-Allowing customers verify a part with VIN is an easy and efficient way to reassure shoppers that they’ve found the right part for their car.
+Verifying a part with the customer's VIN is an easy and efficient way to reassure shoppers that they’ve found the right part for their car.

 If a customer is second-guessing which part fits their car, make yourself readily available to answer questions.
 Contact email and phone numbers are obvious, but have you considered implementing a chat service, too?